django-daiquiri/app/README.md

-Daiquiri Application (React Django version)
+Daiquiri Application
 =====================================

-This application is meant to be used with the React Django version of the [Daiquiri Framework](https://github.com/aipescience/django-daiquiri).
+This application is meant to be used with the [Daiquiri Framework](https://github.com/aipescience/django-daiquiri).